la2050/archive/_organizations/yes4arts.md

     - 'http://maker.good.is/myla2050learn2015/projects/Yes4artsinLAschools.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Yes4arts provides free classes in sewing, crocheting, and knitting to schools and communities especially where art education is not offered in the curriculum.
 title: Yes4arts
-uri: /organizations/yes4arts/
 extrapolated_project_ids:
   - '5102343'
 project_titles_from_extrapolated_project_ids:
-  - Bringing sewing crochet and knitting back to schools and communities
-project_titles:
-  - Bringing sewing crochet and knitting back to schools and communities
-project_titles_from_project_ids:
   - Bringing sewing crochet and knitting back to schools and communities
 original_project_titles:
   - ' Bringing sewing, crochet, and knitting back to schools and communities'